-- b) aircraft operating on the manoeuvring area; - c) aircraft landing and taking off; - d) aircraft and vehicles operating on the manoeuvring area; - e) aircraft on the manoeuvring area and obstructions on that area.
+b) aircraft operating on the manoeuvring area;

+c) aircraft landing and taking off;

+d) aircraft and vehicles operating on the manoeuvring area;

+e) aircraft on the manoeuvring area and obstructions on that area.

-7.1.1.2 Aerodrome controllers shall maintain a continuous watch on all flight operations on and in the vicinity of an aerodrome as well a vehicles and personnel on the manoeuvring area.
-Watch shall be maintained by visual observation, augmented in low visibility conditions by an ATS surveillance system when available.
-Traffic shall be controlled in accordance with the procedures set forth herein and all applicable traffic rules specified by the ANSP.
-If there are other aerodromes within a control zone, traffic at all aerodromes within such a zone shall be coordinated so that traffic circuits do not conflict.
+7.1.1.2 Aerodrome controllers shall maintain a continuous watch ona) all flight operations on and in the vicinity of an aerodrome; and b) on vehicles and personnel on the manoeuvring area by visual observation, which may be augmented by an ATS surveillance system, when available.

+7.1.1.2A Traffic shall be controlled in accordance with the procedures set forth in Chapter 7 and all applicable traffic rules specified by the ANSP in the ANSP's operations manual.